 "This stuff is all definitely new and weird like I'm worried if I say the wrong thing or something.
 But I was with Cole most of the time so it was fun, it was good.
 He's really smart."

-"Cole" is Cole Sprouse, the former child star (The Suite Life of Zack and Cody) who plays Archie's best pal Jughead in Riverdale.
+"Cole" is Cole Sprouse, the former child star (

 "I watched The Suite Life when I was a kid," says Apa.
 "When I met him I was like 'Aw bro, you're the man!'".